 - good moisture retentiveness

-Some may be conventional and some may be out of the book suggested by a person whom you trust knows that works.
-You just have to try it yourself to confirm and conduct tests.
-One can not go wrong with either organic or inorganic components, just as long as it provides those three things.
+Some may be conventional and some may be the recommendation of friends or fellow hobbyists.
+One cannot go wrong with either organic or inorganic components, just as long as it provides those three things.

 The Right Equipment

 Component aside, the right equipment will allow you to get the best out of your material.
 When talking about equipment, I mean a sifter.

 Your material, which will come in bags or sacks, will have a lot of impurities like dust.
 Other impurities like grass and possibly other organic matter can do the same type of damage.